arangodb/docs/3.10/programs-arangodump-maskings.md

 }
 ```

-This will replace an existing phone number with a random one, for instance
+This replaces an existing phone number with a random one, for instance
 `"+31 66-77-88-xx"` might get substituted by `"+75 10-79-52-sb"`.

 ```json